MSBradshaw/SeeNV/README.md

 ## `-t THREADS`

 The number of _cores_ (not threads) to be used.
-Default is 1, but you really should use many more.
+The default is 1, but you really should use many more.
 For reference, using 32 cores, the provided reference panel database, and processing/plotting 6 samples with 300 calls takes us ~2 hours.

 # Example output figures
 ## Deletion